parryc/thevoid/templates/zmnebi/verbs.md

 The PSTSBJV has two main functions:

+1. Describing an action that occurs in the past, but prior to a past timeframe already established
-1. Expressing wishes of a hypothetical past that cannot be achieved (e.g. I was supposed to do it)
+2. Expressing wishes of a hypothetical past that cannot be achieved (e.g. I was supposed to do it)
-2. Describing an action that occurs in the past, but prior to a past timeframe already established

-As you may guess from the 2nd function and Ⓗ's naming, this could tense could also be called the pluperfect.
+As you may guess from the 1st function and Ⓗ's naming, this could tense could also be called the pluperfect.
 However, since hypothetical past conditionals is the main place this is used, for the purpose of this document, PSTSBJV will take precedence in naming.
 Plus, it has nice parallelism with the other subjunctive tenses.

-These hypothetical conditionals are often formed with the first clause in IMPERF (hypothetical past result) and the second clause (hypothetical past action) in PSTSUBJ.
+These hypothetical conditionals are often formed with the first clause in IMPERF (hypothetical past result) and the second clause (hypothetical past action) in PSTSBJV.
 This type of conditional sentence is always marked with _რომ_ in the second clause.

-When not in a conditional sentence, it is often used with `უნდა:want/have to` or `შეიძლება:is able` to indicate it is an action that was supposed to happened, but did not.
-Compare _მინდოდა წავსულიყავი_ and _წავსულიყავი_.
-Both express a wish that the action had been done (e.g. going), but the addition of `მინდოდა:I had wanted` implies a sense that the action was more desirous than the other formation.
-One could loosely translated them as _I had wanted to have gone_/_I had wanted to go_ and _If I had gone_.
+More information on expressing past desires can be found [below](#having-wanted-to-do-something-verb).

 If the sentence describes an action that occurred in the past, but prior to some established time frame (function 2), it can appear standalone as the only verb in the sentence.
 You can think of the sentence as the answer to the question _რა მექნა?_, which can be thought of as "What had you done (before then)?" or "What did you do (before then)?"
+In general, though, this requires some context and as such, sentences with single clause and a bare verb in PSTSBJV are uncommon.

 --EX--
 მე არ გამოვაცხობდი, შენ რომ არ გამოგეცხო.